fwcd/kotlin-language-server/README.md

 - Figuring out the dependencies
 - Incrementally re-compiling as the user types

-Dependencies are determined by the [findClassPath](src/main/kotlin/org/javacs/kt/classpath/findClassPath.kt) function, which invokes Maven or the Gradle and tells it to output a list of dependencies in a temporary folder.
-Currently, Maven and Gradle projects are supported.
+Dependencies are determined by the [findClassPath](src/main/kotlin/org/javacs/kt/classpath/findClassPath.kt) function, which invokes Maven or Gradle and tells it to output a list of dependencies.
+Currently, both Maven and Gradle projects are supported.

 I get incremental compilation at the file-level by keeping the same `KotlinCoreEnvironment` alive between compilations in [Compiler.kt](src/main/kotlin/org/javacs/kt/Compiler.kt).
 There is a performance benchmark in [OneFilePerformance.java](src/test/java/org/javacs/kt/OneFilePerformance.java) that verifies this works.